Dougley/DougleyBot/README.md

 - !online => sets bot status to online
 - !ping => responds to user with pong!
 - !join-server => bot will join the requested server
-- !create => create a channel
-- !delete => deletes a channel
 - @botname => responds when @mentioned

 ## RSS:
     you can create an rss.json file adding rss feeds as commands.
 See rss.json.example for details

-# ToDo:

-- Permissions!
-- Link history
-- refactor discord_bot.js. split the msg string, look for command, process instead of a big if block luls (and the whole project. all of this is just quick and dirty)
-- make it a module so you can npm install
-- better plugin layout, allow for easy plugin drop ins, turn on/turn off
-- "pugbomb" returns x number of pug images (pug are an example) corgibomb etc
-- automatically pull in meme codes and do a fuzzy search on meme type
-- voice intergration and DJ features!
-- All the things!

 # Instructions